Skip to main content

 Hack 3: Keep a food diary for them

-Listing down what they ate can help you identify what causes their tummy issues.
+Listing down what they ate can help you identify what causes their digestive issues.
 This might help you see certain patterns, and thereby, easier to eliminate food that causes problems.

 Hack 4: Keep serving sizes moderate

-When your child overeats, it might be difficult for their tummy to digest it.
+When your child overeats, it might be difficult for their stomach to digest it.
 Closely monitor their food intake and how often they eat.

 Hack 5: Fiber, fiber, fiber